Pão De Queijo: Brazilian Cheese Buns

 Instructions

-1. Heat milk, butter, and salt in a small sauce pan until it comes to a boil.
-Watch closely as it may boil over.
+1. Heat milk, butter, and salt in a small saucepan until it comes to a boil.
 Remove from heat and set aside.

 2. Sift tapioca starch into a large bowl.

-4. Keep stirring with the fork, breaking down the lumps as much as you can, until the mixture cools down to warm.
+4. Keep stirring with a fork, breaking down lumps, until the mixture cools to warm.

-6. Add the grated cheese to the tapioca mixture and mix well, now using your hands.
+6. Add the grated cheese to the tapioca mixture and mix well using your hands.

 • Category: Appetizer